alexsaunderswps/User-Guides/web_portal_video_creation_guide.md

 - Video format selection does not affect how a video is uploaded or encoded for playback

 **Unsure of the correct video resolution to select**
-- **Video Resolution** is currently used only for catagorization of videos, it will not affect the playback quality of the video
+- **Video Resolution** is currently used only for categorization of videos, it will not affect the playback quality of the video
 - Select **4k** if you are uncertain of the correct **Video Resolution** designation

 **Correct video resolution is not offered in drop-down menu**
-- **Video Resolution** is currently only used for catagorization and will not affect the playback of your video
+- **Video Resolution** is currently only used for categorization and will not affect the playback of your video
 - Select the nearest value to your video's resolution
 - If you believe more resolution options should be available, please contact WPS staff

+### Edit from here down

 **Unable to edit Device Organization**
 - If you are logged into the Wildxr.org website as an **Organization Admin** will not be able to change the device's assigned organization